nrrb/tao-te-ching/74_the_lord_of_slaughter/README.md

 seldom get off with their hands unhurt.

-UKLG: To Lao Tzu, not to fear dying and not to fear killing are equally unnatural and antisocial.
+> **Note** UKLG: To Lao Tzu, not to fear dying and not to fear killing are equally unnatural and antisocial.
 Who are we to forestall the judgment of heaven or nature, to usurp the role of “the executioner”?
 “The Lord of Slaughter” is Waley’s grand translation.